 Old Camp is a little further from the airport.
 It is a more modest hostel with a good camp atmosphere.
 Kangerlussuaq Vandrehjem is a hostel in the village.
 If you like fresh air, you can bring a tent and camp out in the fells.
 At a certain time of year, two-day trips are arranged, where you spend the night on the ice.
 This is a unique experience – particularly in spring and autumn with the Northern lights in the night sky.

-In the winter months, January to April, Kangerlussuaq is covered in snow, providing an opportunity to take a dog sled trip or to do some cross-country skiing.
+In the winter months, January to April, Kangerlussuaq is covered in snow, providing an opportunity to take a dog sledding trip or to do some cross-country skiing.

 If you live in one of the hostels you can cook your own food.
 The village has a fine, little supermarket.